 I think so, especially when her “young grey,” who had no interest in being a mother herself, was reluctant to stay and nurture her kittens.
 It is a rather humorous account of man vs. beast while Lessing seems to use psychological know-how to trick her cat into acting like a mom.
 The mother Lessing herself never was.

-I bought a puppy last week in the outskirts of Boston and drove him to Maine in a rented Ford that looked like a sculpin.
+I bought a puppy last week in the outskirts of Boston and drove him to Maine in a rented Ford.
 There had been talk in our family of getting a “sensible” dog this time, and my wife and I had gone over the list of sensible dogs, and had even ventured once or twice into the company of sensible dogs….
 But after a period of uncertainty and waste motion my wife suddenly exclaimed one evening, “Oh, let’s just get a dachshund!

 Turns out they had a particular one in mind.
 So many well-laid plans ruined by a pair of searching, liquid eyes.